I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Unexpected Plot Twists

-Bob the Brain became season 2’s Barb only he was given more screen time to earn the fan outrage of his untimely death.
+Bob the Brain became season 2’s Barb, only he was given more screen time to earn the fan outrage of his untimely death.
 In Hawkins, being the nerd and the good guy guarantees nothing.
 The demodogs can come for you when you’re two inches from safety.

 The Final Two Episodes

-Season 2 gave us Ghostbusters costumes, a Halloween movie ghost reference, a gremlin-type character, and an opportunity to present Will with his most horrific vision while Max makes the decision to join the group.
-Halloween is about trick-or-treating and atmosphere, and the town of Hawkins does it right with their plastic pumpkins and 3 Musketeers bars while unraveling plot elements and character development around this event.
+Season 2 gave us Ghostbusters costumes, a Halloween movie ghost reference, a gremlin-type character, and an opportunity to present Will with his most horrific vision while Max mulls over joining the group.
+Halloween is about trick-or-treating and atmosphere, and the town of Hawkins does it right with their plastic pumpkins and 3 Musketeers bars while unraveling plot elements and character development around Will's eventual possession.

 Lucas' Little Sister

 If Mike’s sister, Holly, is an homage to Gertie from E.T. in season 1 (where was she during this season, anyway?), then Lucas’ little sister, Erica, is this season’s Gertie, exhibiting her attitude and annoying little sister tendencies, keeping the boys from communicating with each other and telling them like it is.

 You have to give Noah Schnapp a lot of credit for being able to pull off such a complex part.
 He has to be the quiet kid, the Wizard, and a possessed being within these nine episodes.
-His ability to contort, convulse, and emote so violently and dramatically shows his understanding for the character and the haunting visions that he is supposed to convey.
+His ability to contort, convulse, and emote so violently and dramatically shows his understanding of the character and the haunting visions that he is supposed to convey.

 What are your favorite moments from Season 2 of Stranger Things?
 Leave your answers in the comments below!